mims192/Diagnostic-Assistant/README.md

 Usage-:

-1. Dashboard (Chatbot)
+1.Dashboard (Chatbot)

 Users can type or speak their symptoms.

 The chatbot provides analysis and recommendations based on medical AI.

-2. Image Analysis
+2.Image Analysis

 Upload a medical image (PNG, JPG, JPEG).

 AI processes the image and provides a detailed report.

-3. Blood Report Analysis
+3.Blood Report Analysis

 Enter gender, age, haemoglobin, platelet count, WBC count.